-Data Source: "2008 Insurance Statistical Reports," Actuarial Services Division, North Carolina Department of Insurance, June 2009 (and prior years)
+Data Source: Life and Annuity Business financial summary, "2010 Insurance Statistical Reports," Actuarial Services Division, North Carolina Department of Insurance, May 2011

 Note: This provision was effective beginning January 1, 2008.
 Prior to that date, the provision did not tax automobile or marine property coverage.
 Also, homeowners policies were only taxed at 50% and farm owners policies were taxed at 30% of premium values.
 In addition, the tax rate was lowered from 1.33% prior to January 1, 2008, to 0.74% and an additional fire district tax of 0.5% was eliminated.
-45% of the revenues from this tax are distributed to the General Fund.